 All these guidelines are pretty standard across the web.

-If you wish to submit, send me your post along with the name under which the donation was made.
+If you wish to submit, send me your pitch here.
 Also feel free to send me any questions you have about guest posting.

 Please read the following guidelines carefully so your post has the best chance of being accepted:

 - Excellent posts should be well-written, concise and valuable to Summer Tomato readers.
 Emphasis should be on healthy eating/living tips and actionable ideas.
 Generic posts on healthy living are not likely to be accepted.

 - Length.
 Summer Tomato posts are typically 500-1000 words.
 Please check with me if you plan to go outside this range.

 - Recipes posts should be simple, healthy and seasonal.
 They should also be accompanied by high-quality, original photographs (640px width) on par with those found at Tastespotting and Foodgawker.
 Feel free to send me samples if you aren’t sure if yours are a good match.

 - I reserve the right to edit your work for clarity and persuasive copy.
 My intent is not to change the meaning of your words, but to make them more clear for Summer Tomato readers.
 I’m happy to send proofs back to you for approval before publication if you prefer.

 - Always submit your idea (headline and summary) to me before writing your article.
 Send me a short email including your name, website, best writing/photography samples and your idea.
 This can save both of us a lot of time in the long run.
 The contact form forwards directly to my inbox.

 - Understand that if your article is published on Summer Tomato it cannot be published anywhere else on the web, including your own blog.
 You are welcome to post a teaser on your site with a link to the completed article.
 However the bulk of the article must be content exclusive for Summer Tomato.